 - Arrival/Check-in Information Prepared?

-- Transportation Details Finalized/Completed? (n/a for those arriving by car)
+- Transportation Details Finalized/Completed? (only necessary for airport arrivals)

 - Packing List Double and Triple Checked?

 - Camp Packing List (for a 1-week session, simply cut the recommended amount in half)

 The American Camp Association provides a large number of resources, recommendations, and educational materials for parents and campers on their website dedicated to “camp parents”.
 Please take some time to visit their website and review the many resources available to you and your child.
 Please let us know if you find any particular resource incredibly helpful (or not-so-helpful), and we’ll gladly pass that feedback along to the ACA folks.